Sarinthip Siriwan: Early life

-Siriwan's real name is Phailin Collin and was born in Nakhon chaisri District, Nakhon Pathom in 1926.
+Siriwan's real name is Phailin Collin and she was born in Nakhon chaisri District, Nakhon Pathom in 1926.
 Her father is Dutch.
 She graduated from Phadung Darunee school.

 Disappearance

 Siriwan disappeared on 3 December 1987, while she was filming the movie E chu ku pu pa (อีจู้กู้ปู่ป้า) by Kamthorn Thapkhanlai.
-Until now, no trace of her has been found.
+No trace of her has been found.